winnie54/alx-system_engineering-devops/0x01-shell_permissions/README.md

-sSript that adds execute permission to the owner of the file
+script that adds execute permission to the owner and the group owner, and read permission to other users, to the file